Show All Answers

 In addition to the assessed penalties the hotel / motel will be charged interest at the rate of 1/2 of 1% per month on the amount of tax due until paid.

+Customers pay a monthly meter charge based on their meter size and a monthly consumption charge based on their account designation and units used.
 Meter and consumption charges are adjusted annually on January 1st according to the increase in the Consumer Price Index for San Francisco-Oakland-San, Jose, California.
 View our Current Rates (PDF).

 For additional information, contact the Finance Department at 831-899-6715.
 Automatic Bill Payment Enrollment Form (PDF)